centreon/centreon-documentation/en/reporting/installation.md

     BI user on the central monitoring server (to publish reports on the interface).

-Contact Centreon Service Desk to obtain and install the Centreon MBI repository, then run the following command:
+To start installing the reporting server, install the corresponding repository (sent by Centreon Service Desk) and execute the following command:

     yum install centreon-bi-reporting-server MariaDB-server MariaDB-client